.INFO Registry Agreement

 (8 December 2006, amended 26 May 2010, amended 15

-This REGISTRY AGREEMENT (this "Agreement") is entered into as of 18 December 2006 by and between Internet Corporation for Assigned Names and Numbers, a California nonprofit public benefit corporation ("ICANN"), and Public Interest Registry, a Pennsylvania non-profit corporation.
+This REGISTRY AGREEMENT (this "Agreement") is entered into as of 18 December 2006 by and between Internet Corporation for Assigned Names and Numbers, a California nonprofit public benefit corporation (“ICANN”), and Afilias Limited an Irish company limited by shares (“Afilias”).

 Section 1.1 Effective Date.
 The Effective Date for purposes of this Agreement shall be 8 December 2006.

 Section 1.2 Top-Level Domain.
-The Top-Level Domain to which this Agreement applies is .org ("TLD").
+The Top-Level Domain to which this Agreement applies is .info ("TLD").

 Section 1.3 Designation as Registry Operator.
-Upon the Effective Date, until the Expiration Date as defined in Section 4.1 hereof, ICANN shall continue to designate Public Interest Registry as the sole registry operator for the TLD ("Registry Operator").
+Upon the Effective Date, until the Expiration Date as defined in Section 4.1 hereof, ICANN shall continue to designate Afilias as the sole registry operator for the TLD ("Registry Operator").